 - 31.10.1.
 The oral presentation, if required in terms of the dispute resolution process or in terms of paragraph 31.9.2 above, is facilitated by and takes place under the supervision of the assessment panel. - 31.10.2.
-The oral presentation may deal with the thesis or with the candidate's knowledge of the subject in general, or with both of these topics.
-If there is a dispute in terms of the outcome and/or in terms of the mark, the main objective of the oral should be to resolve the dispute. - 31.10.3.
-The oral presentation shall normally be attended by at least the candidate, the members of the assessment panel, all the examiners and the supervisor(s). - 31.10.4.
+The oral presentation may deal with the thesis or with the candidate's knowledge of the subject in general, or with both of these topics.44 If there is a dispute in terms of the outcome and/or in terms of the mark, the main objective of the oral should be to resolve the dispute. - 31.10.3.
+The oral presentation shall normally be attended by at least the candidate, the members of the assessment panel, all the examiners and the supervisor(s).45 - 31.10.4.
 The supervisor(s) may decide to disclose anonymised parts of the reports from the examiners to the candidate before the oral to enable the candidate to prepare for the oral examination.

-&lt;sup>40 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.6.7 a) requires that every master's candidate is required to deliver an oral presentation, with the exception where a department, with the approval of the Faculty Board concerned, or its delegate views an oral presentation as unnecessary.
-The Faculty Board agreed at its meeting of 15 May 2015 that its function in terms of the aforementioned para 5.6.7 is delegated to the Research Committee.
+43 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.6.7 a) requires that every master's candidate is required to deliver an oral presentation, with the exception where a department, with the approval of the Faculty Board concerned, or its delegate views an oral presentation as unnecessary.
+The departments have delegated their power to decide that an oral presentation is unnecessary to the relevant departmental chairperson, and the Faculty Board has agreed that its function to approve such a decision is delegated to the Research Committee.

-&lt;sup>41 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.6.7 b).
+44 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.6.7 b).

-&lt;sup>42 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 5.6.7 c).
+45 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.6.7 c).